 little bit of intuition.
 As a system administrator, you might rarely venture beyond the few commands you're familiar with or simply throw hardware, more memory and more CPU at perceived performance problems.

-the simple or resort to throwing hardware, more memory and more CPU, at perceived performance problems.
-The use of a few simple commands, however, can reveal a huge amount of detail about your host and may help you resolve your performance issues quickly and easily.
+But five simple Linux performance commands can reveal a huge amount of detail about your host and help you quickly resolve your issues.

-The first stop for many system administrators, the top command shows the current tasks being serviced by the kernel as well as some broad statistical data about the state of your host.
-By default, the top command automatically updates this data every five seconds (this update period is configurable).
+The top command shows what tasks the kernel currently supports, as well as some broad statistical data about the state of the host.
+The top command automatically updates this data every five seconds if you do not set a custom time frame.

-man page is also excellent).
-The help displayed quickly shows that you can add and subtract fields from the display as well as change the sort order.
-You can also kill or nice particularly processes using
+To run top, start with an h keystroke for help or use the man page.
+The help prompt shows that you can add and subtract fields from the display, as well as change the sort order.
+You can also kill or renice particular processes using k and r, respectively.

-The top command shows the current uptime, the system load, the number of processes, memory usage and those processes using the most CPU (including a variety of pieces of information about each process such as the running user and the command being executed).
+The top command shows the current uptime, system load, number of processes, memory usage and distribution of CPU power.
+You can also get additional information about each process, including the user and any active commands.

-The vmstat command gives you a snaptop of current CPU, IO, processes, and memory usage.
-Like the top command it dynamically updates and can be executed like:
+The vmstat command gives you a snapshot of current CPU, I/O, processes and memory usage.
+It dynamically updates and looks like:

 $ vmstat 10